tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 # Installing With Autoconf Tools

-In order to do this, you must have aclocal, autoheader, autoconf, automake, libtool and leptonica installed.
+In order to do this, you must have aclocal, autoheader, autoconf, autoconf-archive, automake, libtool and leptonica installed.

 On Debian or Ubuntu, you can probably do that with: